 When you do a search on Google, Bing or another search engine, the results are often returned in two columns.
 The right-hand column displays paid results (ads that someone has purchased).
-The left-hand column are the organic search results.
+The left-hand column is the organic search results.

 Getting high rankings in organic search results is what SEO is all about.
-Organic search results are free, targeted traffic, the very best kind of web traffic.
+Organic search results are free, targeted traffic — the very best kind of web traffic.